 Are you in the process of choosing a language service partner (LSP) for your ongoing translation needs?
 It may seem like a good idea to request samples or test translations from several candidates, then choose based on who did the best job.
-However, this approach is not a reliable means of gauging translation quality.
+However, this approach only a reliable means of gauging translation quality if you invest some time working with each of the candidates to ensure success.
 Here are some reasons why this is so.

 Good translations require collaboration.